Which Product Do I Use to Create That?

 That being said, there is a clear advantage to broadening your familiarity across the product set.
 Each app has its own strengths, and professional designers use each product accordingly — often using multiple applications on a single project.
 For simplicity’s sake, in this guide we’ll focus on the big three design products: Photoshop, Illustrator, and InDesign.

 To help you get a better feel for the general strengths of each app, let’s review them briefly.

 - Photoshop: Photoshop does the best work on raster images (pixel-based), like photographs.
-It shines doing tasks like adjusting brightness, colorizing, cutting an element from the background, or blending multiple images into a collage.
+It shines doing tasks like adjusting brightness, colourising, cutting an element from the background, or blending multiple images into a collage.
 Photoshop is really best as an image editor and can also be useful for video and animations.

 - Illustrator: Illustrator is the go-to tool for creating logos or other illustrations.
 Its major advantage is that it works in vector format.
-Rather than storing individual pixels, vector art stores points and equations, meaning that you can create an image and scale it down to a business card or up a billboard without any pixilation (loss of graphical quality).
+Rather than storing individual pixels, vector art stores points and equations, meaning that you can create an image and scale it down to a business card or up a billboard without any pixelation (loss of graphical quality).
 The catch to vector art is that it tends to be less visually complex than raster art.
 You are unlikely to create photorealistic images with vector art, but it does work well for typography.

 - InDesign: InDesign is a publishing tool at its heart.
-It’s built around the task of page-layouts and is the perfect app for arranging elements or creating multi-page documents, like brochures or catalogs.
+It’s built around the task of page-layouts and is the perfect app for arranging elements or creating multi-page documents, like brochures or catalogues.
 InDesign simplifies the creation of long-form documents with tools like ‘master pages’ and text and typography styles.
-InDesign is excellent for organizing visual elements on a page, but it is limited in terms of image creation or editing tools.
+InDesign is excellent for organising visual elements on a page, but it is limited in terms of image creation or editing tools.